 I stood in line for the Citybank teller behind an Indonesian woman who was doing some transaction where she flashed two thick stacks of brand new $100 Dollar bills.
 I estimated that she had about $100,000 Dollars in her purse.
 I had decided by this time that since it was so much trouble to exchange the traveler's check, I would at least convert $200 or $300 Dollars, but I was told that they would only exchange the money for Citybank account holders.
 Since I did not have a Citybank account, they were sorry that they could not help me, but suggested another bank.

 After going to other banks and a money exchange agency, I gave up trying to exchange the traveler's cheques.
 I eventually ended buying what I wanted by charging it on my Visa debit card because, for some reason, the transaction for my Visa credit card required a PIN.
-Even though American Express tells you not to leave home without their traveler's checks, you are probably better off carrying cash and hiding it in several places on your person or in a money belt.
+The American Express company advertises that you should not to leave home without their traveler's checks, but in Indonesia you are probably better off carrying cash and hiding it in several places on your person or in a money belt.
 However, make sure that you carry brand new bills.
 You will have trouble cashing old, marked or wrinkled bills.

 The city of Batu is located in the mountains about 100 kilometers from Surabaya.
 Surabaya, which is at sea level, has a tropical climate, but the climate in Batu is cold because of the high altitude.
 You will need a coat or heavy sweater and you will also need an umbrella or a raincoat because it rains frequently.
 Batu has a large number of guest houses where you can rent rooms inexpensively.
 Some of the side streets are lined with shops where you can find souvenirs, snacks, live rabbits, sandals, mortars and pestles carved from stone, and local crafts.
 Batu also has a an amusement water park that features mythical characters and cement sculptures of dinosaurs.